 Everything you love about soloexitos.com and more!
 Tap on any of the buttons below to download our app.

-Instructed in music theory and composition by his father, Anthony grew up listening to Latin musicians including Rubén Blades, Hector Lavoe, and Willie Colón, and contemporary pop recordings by Air Supply and José Feliciano.
+Instructed in music theory and composition by his father, Anthony (who was born in 1968 in New York City) grew up listening to Latin musicians including Rubén Blades, Hector Lavoe, and Willie Colón, and contemporary pop recordings by Air Supply and José Feliciano.
 At age 12, Anthony and his sister were discovered by David Harris, a producer of demos and commercials; Anthony was hired to sing background on several productions.
 His songwriting skills became evident, and an early composition, "Boy, I've Been Told," became a Top 40 hip-hop hit for school friend Safire.
-Anthony subsequently sang background vocals on Safire's debut album and also sang on albums by the Latin Rascals and Menudo.
+Anthony subsequently sang background vocals on Safire's debut album and sang on albums by the Latin Rascals and Menudo.

 Teaming with producer and disc jockey Little Louie Vega, Anthony recorded his debut album, When the Night Is Over, in 1991.
 The Latin hip-hop-style album, which featured guest appearances by Tito Puente and Eddie Palmieri, included the single "Ride on the Rhythm," which reached the top slot on Billboard's dance music charts.
 On November 22, 1991, Anthony was the opening act on a show at Madison Square Garden that celebrated Puente's 100th album release.
 Anthony's second album, Otra Nota (produced and arranged by Sergio George), was a better representation of Anthony's salsa roots and included the original tune "Juego o Amor."
 Todo a Su Tiempo, released in 1995, was a continuation of Anthony's collaboration with George.